patelrohan008/cx4240-stock-prediction/README.md

 ### Combining the data and Introducing Lag

-After combining the data to form a multivariate time series, more feature engineering was required.
+<p align="justify">After combining the data to form a multivariate time series, more feature engineering was required.
 In order to assist the model in its predictions, lags were introduced as additional features.
 Lagging appends the features for n previous days to the current day, for example given a need to predict the stock price for day t + 1, lagging allows access to not only data from day t but also data from days t - 1, t - 2, ... up to t - n.
-For the models analyzed, a lag of three was introduced.
+For the models analyzed, a lag of three was introduced. </p>

 # Methods

+<p align="justify">Once all necessary data had been acquired the next step was to find a predictive model.
+The general approach taken to this was to begin with simple linear models and increase model complexity. </p>

+## Highlighting a Subset of Models Examined

+### Linear Models
+<p align="justify">A variety of linear models were used: least squares, ridge, lasso, and Bayesian ridge regression were each evaluated using linear and polynomial regression.
+In general the linear models tended to outperform the polynomial models, with ridge and Bayesian ridge regression performing the best.
+It is likely that they outperformed the rest of the linear models due to strong regularization that prevented overfitting. </p>

+### Kernel Transformation Models
+<p align="justify">The next set of models examined were models using kernels to transform the feature space.
+Using a series of different transformational kernels, kernel ridge regression and support vector regression were both analyzed.
+Kernel ridge regression performs the kernel trick on a dataset before implementing ridge regression and had the best results while using a linear transformation, while support vector regression which also performs the kernel trick but implements a different loss function worked best using the ‘rbf’ kernel. </p>

+### Ensemble Learning Models
+<p align="justify">The next set of models are designed to increase the predictive capacity of the models examined earlier.
+Using a variety of linear, kernel-based, and decision tree models, a series of ensemble learning methods were tested, including bagging, random forests, and AdaBoost.
+Bagging and AdaBoost appeared to perform extremely well with the linear and kernel transformation models.
+However, closer inspection revealed that linear and kernel ridge regression tended to mirror movement of the stock, but one day later.
+As a result, ensemble methods using these regressions had low errors but produced unusable data.
+In contrast, ensemble learning was effective in transforming the support vector regressor into a stronger predictive model.
+AdaBoost, a method which fits a sequence of learners to slightly modified data sets, functioned extremely well in conjunction with support vector regression. </p>

+### Neural Networks
+<p align="justify">A series of neural networks was implemented to try and outperform the models implemented earlier.
+Several neural network architectures were used: fully connected, convolutional, long short-term memory, and a hybrid convolutional and long short-term memory network consisting of a series of convolutions and max pools before an LSTM layer.
+Each of these networks faced a set of difficulties.
+The fully connected network drastically overfit the data even after the implementation of a validation set and dropout layer.
+The convolutional network struggled to follow the trend of the test data.
+The LSTM network took an extremely long time to train and overfit data as well, even after gaussian noise, dropout, and validation were all added.
+While the LSTM-CNN hybrid didn’t have the same training speed issues, the series of convolutions effectively denoised the gaussian noise that was added and resulted in overfitting.
+The problems from the LSTM network likely stemmed from a lack of data, while access to stock information is plentiful, rate limitations on twitter scraping limited the amount of accessible data to the past year and a half.
+While Gaussian noise was designed to act as a form of data augmentation, in reality it was unable to make up for the lack of data. </p>

 # Results and analysis